 Watch an excerpt of a Corporate Tax II course taught by NYU Law Professor Joshua Blank.

-Admission and Program Requirements
+Degree and Residency Requirements

 Students earn their degree by successfully completing a curriculum of entirely online tax courses on a part-time basis over a period of up to five years.
 Students who already hold a master’s degree can complete the MSL program in 24 credits; for all other students, the degree requires 30 credits of study.